-Already-fab East Coast Park cycling paths get a major upgrade with the new East Coast Cyclist Park featuring beginner and expert bike tracks, and a nature playgarden right next to P.S Cafe by the Sea!
+Already-fab East Coast Park cycling paths get an upgrade with the new East Coast Cyclist Park featuring beginner and expert bike tracks, and a nature playgarden right next to P.S Cafe by the Sea!

 Looking for something fun to do with the kids over the Chinese New Year long weekend?
 We’ve just checked out the new 5.4-hectare East Coast Park Cyclist Park and it’s super fun for all bicycle skill levels — from little ones with training wheels all the way to cycling pros.